dariusz-wozniak/fuzzy-dates/README.md

 * `~-13_787_000_000(±20_000_000)#Big Bang`: Approximate point with uncertainty
 * `~-4_500_000_000#EarthFormation`: Earth's formation with readable number

-# What's next?
+## 💡 What's next?
 Ideas

-For future work (not planned though), there could be a parser and tests.
+For future work, would be nice to have a py/js parser + lovely test coverage.

-As for the syntax, ideas for EBNF (not planned):
+As for the syntax, ideas for EBNF (not planned as for now though :):

 * Relative Dates, `1980-01-01 + 5y 3m 2d`, `2023-10-01..+P6M`
 * Time-based language parsed, `today`, `last week`